mspbannister/ud120-projects/final_project/P5_submission.md

 *Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.*

 I evaluated my classifier primarily using the ‘precision’ and ‘recall’ metrics.
 [Wikipedia](https://en.wikipedia.org/wiki/Precision_and_recall) defines these as measures of “exactness” and “completeness”, respectively.
-In the context of this investigation, precision measures the proportion of correctly identified POIs out of the total number of individuals identified as POI by our classifier.
+In the context of this investigation, precision measures the proportion of correctly identified POIs out of the total number of individuals classified as POIs by our classifier.
 Recall measures the proportion of correctly identified POIs out of the total number of POIs in the data set.

 Using the ‘tester.py’ script, averaged over 10 iterations, my classifier achieved the following performance: